Close menu

 Forklifts are commonly used material handling equipment – they offer great manoeuvrability in difficult and hard-to-reach places and can easily handle heavy loads.
 But accidents are far from unusual and with forklifts being involved in around a quarter of all workplace transport incidents, they are considered the most dangerous of all industrial vehicles.
 With many different types of forklift safety systems available, it’s never been so important to choose the right solution to suit your requirements, but what are the five common mistakes in forklift safety?

-The most common incidents often involve collisions with pedestrians, tipping over and insufficient operator training.
+Common forklift accidents often involve collisions with pedestrians, tipping over and insufficient operator training.
 With the average forklift weighing more than at least two cars, it’s easy to see how forklift accidents can cause serious and even fatal injuries.

 Forklift safety systems